emotion-js/emotion/packages/cache/README.md

 ### createCache

-Cache factory function, which allows for some low level customization of how & what styles get inserted by emotion to the stylesheets.
-It's intended to be used with [`<CacheProvider/>`](https://emotion.sh/docs/cache-provider) component to override default cache which is created with sensible defaults for most applications.
+`createCache` allows for low level customization of how styles get inserted by emotion.
+It's intended to be used with the [`<CacheProvider/>`](https://emotion.sh/docs/cache-provider) component to override the default cache which is created with sensible defaults for most applications.

 ```javascript
 import createCache from '@emotion/cache'